Be an Advocate for Non-Opioid Postsurgical Pain Control

 †Annual Gallup rating of the honesty and ethics of various professions.

-‡Beryl Institute survey of what health care consumers consider to be
+‡Beryl Institute survey of what health care consumers consider to be extremely important to their experience.

 Inadequate pain management after surgery can lead to unintended consequences for your patients—from chronic pain to extended hospital stays.
 In addition, postsurgical pain significantly contributes to patient dissatisfaction with the anesthesia and surgical experience.6